makerion/makerion/README.md

     psk: gettinstuffdone
     priority: 99
 ```
-_Note: higher numbers are higher priority, as with wpa-supplicant_
+_Note: indentation matters in the file.
+Use the above as a template if it helps._
+_Another Note: for priority, higher numbers indicate higher preference for that access point_

 ### Hook it up